Bike Maintenance and Care Tips

 Regular Cleaning

-• Rinse off loose dirt with a hose.
+• Rinse off loose dirt with a hose — gentle stream, not a power washer.

 • Scrub the frame, wheels, and components with a soft brush or sponge.

-• Dry with a clean cloth to prevent rust.
+• Dry with a clean cloth so nothing rusts on you.

 Lubrication

-Lubricate your bike’s moving parts to reduce friction and prevent rust.
-Focus on the chain, derailleurs, brake levers, and cables.
+Lubricate your bike’s moving parts to cut down on friction and keep rust at bay.
+The chain is the big one, but don’t forget the derailleurs, brake levers, and cables.

-• Clean the chain with a degreaser before applying new lubricant.
+• Clean the chain with a degreaser before you put fresh lubricant on.
+Layering new lube on old gunk doesn’t help anybody.

-• Apply a suitable bike lubricant sparingly to each link of the chain.
+• Apply a good bike lubricant sparingly to each chain link.

-• Lubricate pivot points on the derailleurs and brake levers.
+• Hit the pivot points on derailleurs and brake levers with a drop or two.

 Tire Maintenance

-• Inflate tires to the recommended pressure listed on the tire sidewall.
+• Inflate tires to the pressure range listed on the sidewall.

-• Replace tires when the tread is worn or damaged.
+• Replace tires when the tread is worn down or you can see cords showing through.

 Brake Checks

-• Inspect brake pads for wear and replace if less than 1/4 inch thick.
+• Inspect brake pads for wear — if they’re thinner than about 1/4 inch, swap them out.

-• Ensure brake pads contact the rim squarely and don’t touch the tire.
+• Make sure the pads contact the rim squarely and aren’t touching the tire.

-• Check brake cables for fraying or damage and replace if necessary.
+• Check brake cables for fraying or damage.
+Replace anything that looks sketchy.

 Gear Inspection

-• Adjust the derailleur limit screws if gears don’t shift smoothly.
+• Adjust the derailleur limit screws if shifts aren’t landing where they should.

-• Check gear cables for tension and replace if stretched or frayed.
+• Check gear cables for proper tension and replace them if they’re stretched or frayed.

 Wheel Alignment

-• Lift the bike and spin each wheel to check for wobbles.
+• Lift the bike and spin each wheel to check for side-to-side wobble.

-• Tighten loose spokes using a spoke wrench.
+• Tighten any loose spokes with a spoke wrench — small adjustments only.

 Check Bolts and Screws